doctolib/jest-os-detection/README.md

 Unfortunately, some of your tests should only run on a specific platform due to OS specific features.

+All tests that should not be run on the current platform will be automatically skipped.

 ## Install

 ```bash